PhD studentship in sensitivity analysis of thermoacoustic oscillations in gas turbine and rocket engines

-Starting in October 2015 for 3.5 years.
+Starting in October 2016 for up to 4 years.

 Applicants should have an excellent academic track record in a scientific, mathematical, or engineering discipline.
-A strong background in Fluid Mechanics or numerical analysis would be beneficial.

 (click here for nationality requirements and

 To apply, please complete form CHRIS/6 (cover sheet for C.V.s) available at

 http://www.admin.cam.ac.uk/offices/hr/forms/ and send it with your C.V. and a covering letter to Matthew Juniper (firstname.lastname@example.org) to arrive no later than 31 January 2016.